Chain Length Sizing

 Sizing to Original Chain

 If the old chain is an acceptable length, lay it next to the new chain.
 Always line up outer plates with outer plates or inner plates with inner plates.
-This example is incorrect because we have an end with outer plates being compared to an end with inner plates.
-Insert the master link to get a true side by side comparison.
-Take care to match them rivet by rivet noting that old chains will lengthen as they wear.
+Insert the master link if applicable to get a true side by side comparison.
+Take care to match them rivet by rivet, noting that old chains will lengthen as they wear.

 Largest Cog & Largest Chainring Method

-The method of chain sizing depends upon the range of gearing in the system.
-For bikes with rear sprockets 36 teeth and smaller, the common system is to measure using the largest rear sprocket and largest front ring as a reference.
-Two rivets are added to this (one-inch) for the place to cut the chain.
+To measure a chain from scratch (for example, when changing out drivetrain components such as cassettes or derailleurs at the same time as a chain, or when the previous chain was incorrectly sized), there are a few methods depending upon the range of gearing in the system.
+For bikes with rear sprockets that are a maximum of 36 teeth or smaller, the common method is to measure using the largest rear sprocket and largest front ring as a reference.
+Two rivets (one inch) are then added to determine final chain length.

-If the rear sprockets are 42 teeth or larger, such as on dedicated 1X system (“one-by), extra chain is added as described below.
+If the rear sprockets are 42 teeth or larger, such as on a dedicated 1X system, extra chain is added as described in Section 5.

-First, shift the front derailleur over the largest chainring and the rear derailleur to the smallest cog.
+For the largest-to-largest method, first shift the front derailleur over the largest chainring and the rear derailleur to the smallest cog (this moves the rear derailleur out of the way during the process).
 Begin by wrapping the chain around the largest rear cog.
 If the new chain has one end with an outer plate, it should be routed toward the front chainring.
 Pass the chain end through the front derailleur cage onto the largest front chainring and hold it at about the five o’clock position.

 If the chain uses a master link, install half of the master link.
 This will account for the extra half inch the master link provides.
 With this plate installed, the rest of the process is the same for master link and connecting rivet chains.
 Pull the lower section of chain snug and engage it on the front chainring.